-In addition to our three clinical-stage product candidates, we are advancing several preclinical programs that target kinases, cellular metabolism or division.
+In addition to our three clinical-stage product candidates, we have several product candidates that target kinases, cellular metabolism or cell division in preclinical development.
 We intend to explore additional collaborations to further the development of these product candidates as we focus internally on our more advanced programs.